What is Qi Gong?

-Over the last 20 years studying Wing Chun has changed my life exponentially.
+Studying Wing Chun has changed my life exponentially.
 Inspired by a yearning to obtain a deeper understanding of Wing Chun, in 2011 I qualified as an Acupuncturist and Tui Na (Chinese massage) practitioner, and now have a thriving practice in Southend.
 My knowledge of the human body and its energetics has further enhanced my understanding of Wing Chun, not only as a martial art, but also as a life philosophy and a health system.

 Please contact me if you are interested in Wing Chun, or if you simply would like to know more about it.